 The success of a program of evaluation depends upon a high level of skill and training of all participants in the process.
-The District shall provide a minimum of eight hours of training on the Colorado State Educator Evaluation System and ten hours of training on inter-rater reliability using approved materials from the State Department of Education.
+The District shall provide annual training on the Colorado State Educator Evaluation System and ongoing training on inter-rater reliability using approved materials from the Colorado Department of Education.
 As required by Colorado law, all performance evaluations must be conducted by an individual who has completed a training in evaluation skills that has been approved by the Department of Education.
-Teachers may fill the role of an evaluator if they are a designee of an individual with a Principal or Administrator license and have completed an approved training on evaluation.